People's Alliance for Gupkar Declaration: Second declaration

 The second Gupkar Declaration, was signed on 22 August 2020 by seven political parties, including National Conference, People's Democratic Party, Communist Party of India (Marxist), Jammu and Kashmir People's Conference, Awami National Conference, Indian National Congress and Jammu & Kashmir People's Movement.
-The signatories once again asserted that they were bound by the status quo of August 4, 2019.
+The signatories once again asserted that they were bound by the status quo of 4 August 2019.
 The Gupkar declaration and parties would strive for the restoration of Article 370 and Article 35A.

 On 17 November 2020, the Indian National Congress denied their involvement with the PAGD.
 Their Jammu and Kashmir leadership claimed that they may pursue a state-level electoral alliance but denied that they are signatories of the proclamations.
 The Congress Party also condemned Mehbooba Mufti's comments on abandoning the Indian Tricolour as well as Farooq Abdullah's statements asking for foreign interference into India's internal matters.

+District Development Council (DDC) Results

+In the 2020 Jammu and Kashmir District Development Council (DDC) elections, the People’s Alliance for Gupkar Declaration (PAGD) secured a majority in several districts.

+In Pulwama district, Mukhtar Ahmad Bandh of the Jammu and Kashmir National Conference (JKNC), a PAGD constituent, was elected as a DDC member and later chosen as the Vice-Chairperson of the Pulwama DDC.
+His election reflected PAGD's grassroots support in South Kashmir.

 Later developments

 On 19 January 2021, the Jammu and Kashmir People's Conference announced that it was pulling out of the alliance, citing differences with the member parties.
 On 4 July 2022, Jammu & Kashmir People's Movement left the alliance citing lack of a clear roadmap.

+In 2023 the alliance members joined the newly formed Indian National Developmental Inclusive Alliance which is led by Indian National Congress on the national level to contest the upcoming 2024 Lok Sabha election together.
+But the alliance partners failed to reach a seat sharing agreement before the elections and ended up contesting separately within the state.

+After the national election the alliance members once again failed to reach a seat sharing agreement before the state legislative election held in 2024, ten years after the last state election and again contested the elections separately, which effectively ended the alliance as an electoral or political force within the state.

 Symbols

-The alliance uses the flag of the former State of Jammu and Kashmir as an official symbol.
+The alliance used the flag of the former State of Jammu and Kashmir as an official symbol.